cbe453/arc-plato-shell/_episodes/02-navigation.md

 ```
 {: .output}

-Many commands also have multiple behaviours that you can invoke with command line 'flags.'
+Many commands also have multiple behaviours that you can invoke with optional command line 'flags.'
 What is a
 flag?
 It's generally just your command followed by a `-` and the name of the flag (sometimes it's
 `--` followed by the name of the flag).
 You follow the flag(s) with any additional arguments you
 might need.